arihantj13/Placement-IMP-questions/README.md

 # Placement-IMP-questions
-# Add all question related to placement
+# Add all question related to placements